Nylevyy/TravelBlog/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-If you use my [Test API-Server](https://github.com/Nylevyy/travelBlogBackend), then don't forget to set your static server port same as on API-server, which is default http://localhost:3000.<br />
+If you use my [Test API-Server](https://github.com/Nylevyy/travelBlogBackend), then don't forget to set your static server port same as on API-server CORS settings, which is default http://localhost:3000.<br />